 Forgetfulness or diminished mental capacity: One can be troublesome; the other, financially dangerous.

-In the most troubling situations, an elderly person with diminished mental capacity could be victimized by financial exploitation, and risk losing their entire life savings.
+In the most troubling situations, an older person with diminished mental capacity could be victimized by a financial scammer and lose their entire life savings.

 Memory issues are common with aging: Ten to 15 percent of adults older than 65 have mild cognitive impairment.